 The future is full of opportunity for AI and marketing.
 One interesting example which already exists is the use of geotargeted advertising within cars: with the creation and further development of self-driving cars, consumers will be able to see geo-relevant advertising while in the car.

 Looking into the future, there will be more automated bidding options.
-Although bidding is already automated to a certain extent, advertisers are somewhat limited in defining KPIs that the algorithm will optimize towards.
+Although bidding is already automated to a certain extent, advertisers are somewhat limited in defining KPIs that the algorithm will optimize toward.
 We might see something that allows an algorithm to plan and set bids for more specific KPIs beyond CPMs and CTRs.
 With all of the granular data that we will be able to acquire and organize with the use of AI, further customization of ads will be possible.
 Using dynamic creative and data, we will be able to display creative that resonates more closely with the target audience.

 Overall, as marketers, we need to take full advantage of the technological developments in front of us to make informed, efficient, and effective marketing decisions.